weidazhao/Hosting/README.md

 # How to Build & Run The Sample

-1. Install Service Fabric runtime, SDK and tools for Visual Studio 2015 - 2.1.150: https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/
-2. Install .NET Core Tooling Preview 2 for Visual Studio 2015: https://www.microsoft.com/net/core#windows
+1. Prepare your development environment: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started.
+Note: The master branch only works with Visual Studio 2017.
-3. Clone the repo.
+2. Clone the repo.
-4. Open Hosting.sln in Visual Studio 2015 as admin, and F5.
+3. Open Hosting.sln in Visual Studio 2015 as admin, and F5.
-5. After the application is deployed to local dev cluster, right click Hosting.TestClient -> Debug -> Start new instance.
+4. After the application is deployed to local dev cluster, right click Hosting.TestClient -> Debug -> Start new instance.

 # Key Code Snippets